matplotlib/matplotlib/doc/devel/contributing.rst

-We strongly recommend that new contributors tackle `new-contributor-friendly <https://github.com/matplotlib/matplotlib/labels/new-contributor-friendly>`_ issues (easy, well documented issues, that do not require an understanding of the different submodules of matplotlib) and
+We strongly recommend that new contributors tackle `new-contributor-friendly <https://github.com/matplotlib/matplotlib/labels/new-contributor-friendly>`_ issues (easy, well documented issues, that do not require an understanding of the different submodules of Matplotlib) and
 `Easy-fix <https://github.com/matplotlib/matplotlib/labels/Difficulty%3A%20Easy>`_
 issues.
 This helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor;